 When using the mail service you will no longer have to worry about mails being delivered in the spamfolder due to incorrect reverse DNS or SPF-records, or because a blacklist is blocking mails from your IP-address.

-To successfully set this up you will need to perform some configuration changes on your VPS to make sure your VPS and domains are properly authenticated for the use of our platform.Which information do I need to start using this?
+To successfully set this up you will need to perform some configuration changes on your VPS to make sure your VPS and domains are properly authenticated for the use of our platform.

 Log in onto your BladeVPS via the console or via SSH and make sure you are running as 'root' or use the 'sudo' command to perform these steps.

 Select the following options:

 Select: mail sent by smarthost; no local mail Enter the VPS's hostname (usually pre-filled) Enter the local IP's where you want exim to listen on for incoming mail (usually pre-filled) Enter 'other destinations' for which mail is accepted Enter the local domain you want to use to send mail from Enter the mailclusters hostname: vps.transip.email::587 - Please notice the double :: Keep number of DNS-queries minimal (Yes or No) - personal choice Split config in smaller files (Yes or No) - personal choice

 You can (quickly) test if it works by sending a test mail via 'sendmail':

 sendmail -t To: email@example.com From: firstname.lastname@example.org Onderwerp: sendmail test message message to test mail functionalty

 The part 'message to test mail functionality' is the body of your e-mail.
 After typing the lines above (don't forget to change the mail address), send the e-mail by simultaniously pressing the ctrl + d keys.